 Our expert insolvency practitioners are happy to assist and advise you on the financial viability of your company at a free, no-obligation meeting.

-Dean Nelson, Nicholas Lee, Andrew Stevens and Michael Roome are all licensed in the United Kingdom to act as insolvency practitioners by the Institute of Chartered Accountants in England and Wales.
-They are bound by the insolvency code of ethics, which can be found here.
+Dean Nelson, Nicholas Lee, Michael Roome, Brett Barton, Andrew Stevens and Emily Oliver are all licensed in the United Kingdom to act as Insolvency Practitioners by the Institute of Chartered Accountants in England and Wales.
+Brett Barton is licensed by the Insolvency Practitioners Association to act as an insolvency practitioner.
+They are bound by the Insolvency Code of Ethics which can be found here.

-When acting as receivers, administrative receivers or administrators, they act as agents only, without personal liability, and when acting as administrators, the affairs, business and property of the company are being managed by them.
+When acting as Receivers or Administrative Receivers, they act as agents only, without personal liability.
+In an Administrator role, the affairs, business, and property of the company are managed solely by them.

-When taking appointments, they are data controllers of personal data as defined by the Data Protection Act 1998 and the General Data Protection Regulation 2018.
-Smith Cooper will act as data processor on their instructions.
-Personal data will be kept secure and processed only for matters relating to the appointments that they take.
-For further details, see the firm’s privacy policy.
+During appointments, they are Data Controllers of personal data as defined by the Data Protection Act 1998 and the General Data Protection Regulations 2018.
+PKF Smith Cooper act as Data Processor on their instructions.
+Personal data is kept secure and processed only for matters relating to the appointments that they take.
+For further details, see the firm’s Privacy Policy.